With a permanent collection of more than two million works, The Metropolitan Museum of Art is the jewel in the crown of New York’s Museum Mile.

 As a result, international visitors and those from out-of-state must now pay just to enter the main doors.
 It’s $25 for adults, $17 for seniors and $12 for students, but if you buy the New York City Pass admission to The Met is included.

-The Met Breuer offshoot will close for good next year.
+The Met Breuer will close for good in 2020.

 Be aware though that the Met Breuer will close for good in 2020, with the Frick Collection taking over the lease while its 1914 mansion is renovated and expanded.